MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/overview-microsoft-search.md

 Microsoft Search helps users find the right answers, people, and content to complete their tasks in the app they’re already working in.

 - Users get results that are relevant in the **context** of the app they search from.
 For example, when they search in Outlook, they find emails, not sites in SharePoint.
-When they search in SharePoint, they find sites, pages, and files, not emails.
+When they search in SharePoint, they find sites, pages, and files.
 - Whichever app users are working in; Microsoft Search is **personal**.
 Microsoft Search uses insights from the Microsoft Graph to show results that are relevant to each user.
 Each user might see different results, even if they search for the same words.
 They only see results that they already have access to, Microsoft Search doesn’t change permissions.
 - Users don’t need to remember where the information is located.
 For example, a user is working in Word and wants to reuse information from a presentation that a colleague shared from their OneDrive.
 There’s no need to switch to OneDrive and search for that presentation, they can simply search from Word.
 - When in Bing, users get results from within their organization in addition to the public web results .